Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 # Basics of Cranelift IR

-Using Cranelift boils down to translation our code to Cranelift's IR (CLIR), that later get optimized and finally compiled down to machine code.
+Using Cranelift boils down to translation our code to Cranelift's IR (CLIR), that later get optimized and compiled down to machine code.
 In the examples below I am showing the CLIR in its textual format, but it is more often manipulated in its in-memory data structure format, as we will see in the next section.